10 Ways to Save Energy at Home This Earth Day

 The state tax credit (which can be claimed in addition to the federal tax credit) provides an additional 25% tax credit for New York state taxes.
 However this incentive caps at $5,000.

-For both the Federal and State solar tax credits, if an individual’s tax credit exceeds that of their tax liability, then the tax credits are eligible to be carried over for up to 5 years.
+If an individual’s tax credit exceeds that of their tax liability, then the tax credits are eligible to be carried over for up to 5 years.

 The Affordable Solar Program gives the opportunity for underserved households and communities qualify for solar.
 To calculate how to qualify for this program, NYSERDA measures gross household income combined with the total household occupancy.